mircealungu/reconstruction/3_EvolutionaryAnalysis.md

 ---

-# Limitations
+# Challenges

-- Ignores developer styles
+- Taking into account developer styles
 	- the micro-commits developer vs. the large chunk commiter
-- Might detect files that `README.md`, or `LICENSE.md` changes the most
+- Remocing irellevant files that change frequently (`README.md`, or `LICENSE.md`)
-	- can be combined with static complexity metrics
+	- Combine with static complexity metrics
-- Provides different results for different time periods
+	- Manual investigation
+- Selecting the appropriate time-interval for the analysis
+	- Weighting towards recency (discarding past changes more)